 Once students click Start Exam, a proctor will help them through the setup process - this may take approximately 10 minutes.
 This setup includes the proctor borrowing a student's mouse momentarily to download the necessary software to launch their assessment, and closing all other running programs.
 Watch this informative video.

-Webcam placement: Students should ensure their webcam is properly placed in their work area so their eyes, hands, face, mouse, and work area are visible.
-After, the proctor asks students to perform a 360-degree scan of the room, students will place the webcam back in this position.
-For more information see this video.
+Webcam placement: Students should ensure their webcam* is properly placed in their work area so their eyes, hands, face, mouse, and work area are visible.
+After the proctor asks students to perform a 360-degree scan of the room, students will place the webcam back in this position.
+For more information refer to this video.

 Students should allow for enough quiet time for their exam plus 10 minutes for the setup time described above.